Alena-Stavrova/qa-cv-portfolio/qa-cv-portfolio-file.md

 # QA CV and Portfolio

 I am looking for an entry-level software testing job (manual testing, web).
-Ideally, it will be in an agile team and require high level of English.
+Ideally, it is in an agile team and requires high level of English.

 ## Software Testing Experience: